 Interest expenses incurred are reported in the line item 'Net interest income' in the statement of income.
 Gains and losses from derecognition (mainly repurchase) of financial liabilities at amortised cost are reported under the line item 'Gains/losses from financial assets and liabilities not measured at fair value through profit or loss, net'.

-prepared in accordance with International Accounting Standard IAS 34 Interim Financial Reporting
+Interim separate financial statements prepared in accordance with International Accounting Standard IAS 34 Interim Financial Reporting for the accounting period ended 30 September 2018

 Overview of financial Instruments and valuation methods in relation to individual balance sheet items: